cideM/blog/content/blog/hooks/index.md

 2. User types into input field and state updates, triggering a render of `<App />`
 3. `useEffect` runs.
 It first cleans up the previous interval, then starts a new interval.

-If the preceding interval is cleaned up just as it's about to tick, and a new interval is then started, the pausethat the user sees is `duration of the old interval until cleanup + duration of the new interval`.
+If the preceding interval is cleaned up just as it's about to tick, and a new interval is then started, the pause that the user sees is `duration old interval + duration of the new interval`.

 So what's the solution to this problem?
 Pass an array of values, that the effect depends on, as a second argument to `useEffect`.
 We want our interval to remain active for the entire lifetime of the component, therefore we pass an empty array to `useEffect`.
 Now it only runs on mount and unmount.
 Wohoo!